 The cost of your Medicare Part D coverage will vary based on the PDP that you choose.
 If you are not eligible for low-income assistance (referred to as Limited Income Subsidy), you will pay a monthly premium, an annual deductible, and a percentage of your drug costs.
 Your PDP will pay for your outpatient prescription drug expenses after you have met deductible and coinsurance amounts.
 Deductible and coinsurance amounts are those expenses you must pay out of pocket before Medicare Part D will pay any money for your outpatient prescription drugs.

 The prescription drugs covered by your PDP will vary based on the plan that you choose.
 If you enroll in a Medicare Part D prescription drug plan, it is important that you understand that your PDP will pay for only those prescriptions in the PDP's formulary.
 A formulary is a list of specific drugs a Medicare PDP will cover.
 Only the cost of drugs covered by your PDP will count toward the deductible and out-of-pocket limits.
 Outpatient prescription drug expenses not covered by the PDP or drugs covered by a drug discount card that you have will not count toward the out-of-pocket expense requirement of your PDP.

-During 2009, the annual deductible for the standard Medicare Part D PDP cannot be more than $295.
+During 2013, the annual deductible for the standard Medicare Part D PDP cannot be more than $325.
 The coinsurance and copayments can vary by PDP and by the drug covered by the PDP.
 All PDPs offer coverage when you and the plan have spent $2,970.
 Some PDPs offer coverage during the gap between $2,970 in total costs and $4,700 in out-of-pocket costs.
 However, this coverage is usually limited to generic drugs.